 I was graciously given this 2016 Batman v Superman: Dawn of Justice Superman statue by a friend.
 Apparently it was originally given to him in its broken condition by a friend whose son toppled it off of a shelf.
-After the boy’s father glued it back together (presumably with a with a glue gun) it fell again breaking it into even more pieces.
+After the boy’s father glued it back together (presumably with a glue gun) it fell again breaking it into even more pieces.

 Assessing the damage, I noticed that a both hands were broken off, the head was severed with a piece missing, both boots were broken off and one had part of its upper boot damaged, and a chunk was broken off of the base.
 Fortunately, the overall damage wasn’t too severe.